Cucoriedka27/BiNOry/README.md

   Duplicates the top value on the stack.

 - 4
-  pops a value and executes a command based on a tape command table
+  Pops a value and executes a command based on a tape command table

 - -1
   Pops a value and rotates that many values on the stack down (if the value is negative it will rotate the bottom values of the stack direction and if its zero nothing will happen).